Eunoia224/TiltingSidebar/README.md

 # TiltingSidebar
 a side bar that tilts about 20 degree to the right made using
 ### vanila JS and CSS
-don't forget to create an "assets" folder to host the pictures and also i used a fontawesome CDN for the icons
+don't forget to create an "assets" folder to host the pictures although you can your way of hosting your image and also i used a fontawesome CDN for the icons
 ## screenshots
 ![Screenshot 2021-11-27 191936](https://user-images.githubusercontent.com/72988903/143689026-525dc0eb-5e5c-4558-bd32-7170c204e3c1.png)